rhino/rhino.github.io/docs/_docs/releases/new_in_rhino_1.6r6.md

 ### JavaScript 1.5: "strict" mode with new warning messages

-See [Tackling JavaScript strict warnings](https://www.javascriptkit.com/javatutors/serror.shtml) for a description of JavaScript strict mode.
+See [JavaScript Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) for a description of JavaScript strict mode.

 Briefly, Rhino reports warnings in strict mode for